I had to work hard at overcoming emotionally traumatic experiences as well.

 - Lie on this acupressure mat for 10 minutes before bed

-- Turn off household lights, get red light bulbs, install f.lux on your computer and/or wear Uvex glasses as soon as it's dark outside.
-These block out blue light in your environment.
+- Turn off household lights, get red light bulbs, install f.lux on your computer and wear blue blocking glasses as soon as it's dark outside.
+These glasses block out blue light in your environment.
 Blue light suppresses your body’s production of melatonin.
 You can read more about blue light here.

 - Go to bed at the same time every night